Sourceless/autover/README.md

 # autover

-Automatic versioning software
+Automatic semantic versioning for your git project.

+## Installation
+1. Download one of the latest releases, or compile it yourself using `cargo build`.
+2. Run `autover init` in the repo that you want to start versioning in.
+3. (Optionally) set your app version with `autover set <version>`
+4. Push to remote!

 ## How does it work?

-`autover` is an app that **calculates** the version of your project using its git history.
+`autover` is an app that **calculates** the version of your project using its git history, specifically by putting some data in the project's `git notes`.

-There are a two simple rules:
-* The version starts at 0.0.0
-* Every merge commit increments the revision number (e.g. 0.0.0 -> 0.0.1)

-All other tracking is done using git notes, a lesser known feature of git.
-Unlike commit messages, notes are not an intrinsic part of the commit; they are purely supplemental - meaning if you every switch away from `autover`, there won't be a trail of shame throughout your commit history.

-## Assumptions
-`autover` is designed to work with the following assumptions in mind:
-* You want to increment your revision count when a branch is merged
-* You create a merge commit when you merge a branch (e.g. merging a PR)
+Since it uses git notes, you do need to push the notes refs. `autover init` sets your git config such that it will push

 ## Usage
 ### Getting the current version